 With the tires off the old rims, you can see just how rusted out and structurally unsound they really were:

 We definitely wouldn’t want to drive on those!

 Finally, we needed to prep some used rims that we had acquired by grinding off some surface rust and painting them to match the old ones.
 We then put the tires on the rim by hand using tire spoons and feet.

-Next time we will turn our attention to the wheels and hubs.
+In the next episode of Project Super C, we'll turn our attention to the wheels and hubs.